Abathargh/shimmer-listener/README.md

 via the shimmer-apps precedently introduced (even if it's possible to create custom interactions).

 For now, there's only support for the BluetoothMasterTest app for Master-mode motes.
-For what concerns Slave-mode motes, a small initialization protocol (the **presentation** protocol) is used in order for the mote to let the master node know about its data format.
+For what concerns Slave-mode motes, a small initialization protocol (the **presentation** protocol) is used to let the master node know about the data format used by the mote.

 The received data can be handled via a data processing function that has to be passed at init time, where you define what to do with each instance of incoming data (more on this in the example below).